nautobot/nautobot/nautobot/docs/user-guides/custom-fields.md

 #### Weight

-Weight determines how custom fields are sorted in a form and object detail views.
-Higher-weight fields will be ordered lower within a form.
+Weight determines how custom fields are sorted in forms and object detail views.
+Higher-weight fields will be ordered lower on the page.

 #### Description